mNdrew/mNdrew/README.md

 ---

-I am an undergraduate student from the Philippines aspiring in Cybersecurity, Data Science, and Project Management fields.
+I am an undergraduate student from the Philippines aspiring to have a career in Cybersecurity, Data Science, and Project Management fields.

 ---